There are so many Alexa speakers so let us help you decide which to buy

 - Pricey, especially for a portable

-Amazon hasn't made a portable Alexa speaker since the Amazon Tap, and that wasn't hands-free (or very good, for that matter).
-Other manufacturers have made the best Bluetooth speakers with Alexa functionality for years, but we now finally have the one we've been waiting for in the Move from Sonos.
+Amazon hasn't made a portable Alexa speaker since the Amazon Tap, which wasn't hands-free (or very good, for that matter).
+Other manufacturers have made some of the best Bluetooth speakers with Alexa functionality for years, but we now finally have the one we've been waiting for in the Move from Sonos.

-With the Sonos Move, we finally have a Sonos-quality Alexa speaker that is portable, yet also still works with the Sonos ecosystem.
-It also makes a great home speaker for when you're not on the go, which is more than can be said for some of the other portable Bluetooth Alexa speakers we've seen.
+As described in our Sonos Move review, we finally have a Sonos-quality Alexa speaker that is portable yet still works with the Sonos ecosystem.
+It also makes a great home speaker when you're not on the go, which is more than can be said for some of the other portable Bluetooth Alexa speakers we've seen.

 If you're a true audiophile and you need something portable, or if you just really love the Sonos ecosystem, the Move is a must-buy.
-It's big, it's heavy, and it sounds absolutely amazing.
+It's big, it's heavy, and it sounds amazing.
 And with a recent update, you now get 11 hours of battery life before needing to dock it again.

-Best Sounding Portable Third-Party Alexa Speaker: Sonos Move
+Best sounding portable third-party Alexa speaker: Sonos Move with Alexa

 The Sonos Move is bigger and better sounding than our top overall pick (the Sonos One), and it's portable and weather-resistant to boot.
 It just happens to cost nearly twice as much as the One.

-3. Ultimate Ears BLAST Best Weatherproof Third-Party Alexa Speaker
+3. Ultimate Ears MEGABLAST: Best weatherproof third-party Alexa speaker

 Bottom line: The Ultimate Ears BLAST is the ultimate weatherproof Alexa speaker that you'll want to bring with you to your next BBQ event, beach party, or backyard get-together.